 Overview and access options

 The Institute of Photonics operates an industry-standard cleanroom suite, located in the Technology and Innovation Centre, University of Strathclyde (99 George Street).
 It contains fabrication, test and assembly equipment for manufacture of micro-scale optoelectronic and photonic devices.
 The equipment is naturally available for external access on appropriate terms, consistent with recent funder mandates.
-Dr Ian Watson (firstname.lastname@example.org) can advise if suitable mechanisms exist, and on process capabilities beyond those explicit from content below.
+Dr Ian Watson (email@example.com) can advise if suitable mechanisms exist, and on process capabilities beyond those explicit from content below.
 Concerning academic access, we especially welcome enquiries from independent investigators holding or seeking substantial funding, and recognize that pump-priming work may sometimes be needed to achieve this.
-Indicative pricing, and other guidance on engagement, is available using this link: Cleanroom_Pricelist_2021.
+Indicative pricing, and other guidance on engagement, is available using this link: TIC Cleanroom price list .
 Current conditions mean that responses on commercial access will prioritize organisations with existing links to Strathclyde.

 In academic projects, the cleanroom toolset detailed below has been used to fabricate custom GaN micro-LED arrays, bio-medical devices, diamond and sapphire micro-optics, and componentry for hybrid integrated photonics.
 Past examples of commercial usage include that by the University spin-out company mLED Ltd. in the period 2010 to 2015 leading up to its trade-sale acquisition by a US major.